Senate Committee For More Efforts For Conservation Of Indus Delta Mangroves - UrduPoint

 Senate Committee For More Efforts For Conservation Of Indus Delta Mangroves

-The Senate Standing Committee on Climate Change, Wednesday, called for more coordinated and comprehensive measures for protection of Mangrove along the coastline of Pakistan and exploring its economic potential for the benefit of the country
+The Senate Standing Committee on Climate Change has called for more coordinated and comprehensive measures for protection of Mangrove forests along the coastline of Pakistan and exploring its economic potential for the benefit of the country

-KARACHI, (UrduPoint / Pakistan Point News - 11th Oct, 2023) The Senate Standing Committee on Climate Change, Wednesday, called for more coordinated and comprehensive measures for protection of Mangrove along the coastline of Pakistan and exploring its economic potential for the benefit of the country.
+KARACHI, (UrduPoint / Pakistan Point News - 12th Oct, 2023) The Senate Standing Committee on Climate Change has called for more coordinated and comprehensive measures for protection of Mangrove forests along the coastline of Pakistan and exploring its economic potential for the benefit of the country.

 Director General WWF-Pakistan Hammad Naqi Khan, Senior Manager Conservation WWF-P Altaaf Sheikh and Chief Conservator Sindh Forest Department Riaz Ahmed Waggan briefed the committee about measures taken for rehabilitation and conservation of mangrove forests along the coastline of Pakistan, achievements made so far in the regard and challenges encountered.